-Preheat your grill to medium.
+Preheat grill to medium.
 Put the chicken on it and quickly sear (sealing in juices) on both sides.
-Now allow to brown on both sides, brushing cooking oil on as necessary.
+Allow to brown on both sides, brushing cooking oil on as necessary.

 When done, place chicken on a plate or platter and sprinkle chaat masala, garnish with lime juice, lime wedges and onion rings.
 Serve piping hot.